 Conclusion

-The choice between engagement letters and letters of intent isn’t complicated once you understand their purpose.
+The engagement letter vs letter of intent choice is straightforward once you understand their purpose.
 Engagement letters formalise immediate professional relationships where services begin right away.
 Letters of intent explore future possibilities where both parties need time to evaluate before committing.

 Using the right document at the right time protects your interests, prevents misunderstandings and keeps deals moving smoothly.
-Choose engagement letters when you’re ready to work, and letters of intent when you’re ready to explore.
+The engagement letter vs letter of intent rule is simple: choose an engagement letter when you are ready to work.
+Choose a letter of intent when you are ready to explore.

 Use FigsFlow to draft professional engagement letters in seconds!